-Will Parkinson’s Disease Qualify You for Social Security Disability?
+Will Parkinson’s Disease Qualify You For Social Security Disability in Chicago, IL

 A progressive degenerative disorder that affects the central nervous system, Parkinson’s disease (PD) results from the death of cells which contain the neurotransmitter dopamine in the midbrain.
 Much is unknown about this debilitating disease.
 While some cases appear to have a genetic link, the majority of cases have no identifiable cause.
 Men are a bit more likely than women to be diagnosed with Parkinson’s.
 Although the incidence of the disease increases with age, about four percent of PD patients are under the age of 50.
 There is no standard test to conclusively diagnose Parkinson’s.
 At this time there is no cure for the disease, but there are treatment options to manage the symptoms of the disease.